edk/tribalknow/README.md

 Features:
   * Q&A - think a private StackOverflow
   * Topics - A structured wiki
+  * Video - upload and manage videos
   * Chat integration

+Future additions:
+  * improved editor(s) and editing workflow with better asset uploading.
+  * Tests and quizzes
+  * read-integration from chat applications
+  * import from email by forwarding to application
+  * Information "aging" and validation to help keep documentation fresh.
+  * Make creation of multimedia easier with "asciinema"-like terminal recording/playback with audio and text.

 ### Motivation

 Commonly used tools such as Google Docs or Github wiki make it easy to enter data, a large complex project can quickly become overwhelming due to unstructured and unmaintained form.

 The goal of this project is to provide the tools to enable members of a development team to enter and maintain the information that is useful to newcomers and existing members alike.
+See https://www.youtube.com/watch?v=o-JL-so5Gm8 for a talk that resonates with the goals of this project.

 Q&A sites like StackOverflow are tremendously useful for getting answers to targeted questions.
 Unfortunately, it's not available for private groups.
 2018 update: half a decade later, S/O now offers [private repos for teams](https://stackoverflow.com/teams).
 I haven't tried it yet, but if it's anything like S/O, I'm sure this amazing.
 However, this project will continue to be open-source and be a testbed for the overall concept of leveling the knowledge of private teams.

 ### Setup